 I honour you and your unique voice.
 I believe that telling stories can be a powerful vehicle of change and of collective healing.

-I offer therapeutic yoga classes and writing workshops that are inspired by ancient yogic wisdom.
-This is what I teach, but I continue to be a student of life.
 I speak six languages, but I am nowhere near done.
-Literature feeds my soul and writing keeps me centered.
+Literature feeds my soul and writing keeps me centred.

-I am forever humbled by the community that I am serving, who keeps giving back to me in many more ways than I will ever be able to offer.
+I am forever humbled by the community that I am serving, who inspires me to be a better teacher and person.

-I share my story because I want to empower you to tell your own.
+I share my story with you here, because I want to empower you to tell your own story!

 I was born in Budapest, Hungary in an era when comrade Lenin was a figure we saluted to every morning in the classroom.